jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 | `use-forwarded-proto` | `Global` | `true`  | `v0.10` |

-A port number to listen to http requests from a fronting proxy that does the ssl offload, eg haproxy ingress behind a cloud load balancers that manages the TLS certificates. `https-to-http-port` is an alias to `fronting-proxy-port`.
+A port number to listen to http requests from a fronting proxy that does the ssl offload, e.g. N42 Gateway behind a cloud load balancers that manages the TLS certificates. `https-to-http-port` is an alias to `fronting-proxy-port`.

 `fronting-proxy-port` and [`http-port`](#bind-port) can share the same port number, see below